 Beach clubs can provide everything you need to create the wedding of your dreams, with ease.
 Try the scenic Playa Palancar beach club, which offers activities including diving, snorkeling, and water sports, a restaurant and bar, spa services, and a wedding and special events coordinator to dream up precisely the wedding plan you’re after.

-Playa Mia Grand Beach Park offers beach access, water sports including snorkeling amid the coral reefs, land-based activities like cooking classes, ATV jungle rides, and salsa dance lessons.
+Playa Mia Grand Beach Park offers beach access, water sports including snorkeling amid the Caribbean coral reefs, land-based activities like cooking classes, ATV jungle rides, and salsa dance lessons.
 A wedding coordinator will take care of all of the fine details for your perfect day.

 To be legally married in Cozumel, both parties must present the municipality with passports, tourist cards from the Mexican immigration authority, and blood test results.
 At the wedding, four adult witnesses, with passports, are required, or, can be provided for an additional fee, and legal ceremonies must be performed by a local judge.
 Note that Mexico allows for gay marriage.